-You must collect sales tax from customers if your business has a physical presence in a state that enforces the tax.
+If your business has a physical presence in a state that enforces sales tax, you must collect it from customers at the point of sale.
 Sales tax is a percentage of the customer’s purchase.
 Your state, county, or city determines the sales tax rate you must collect.

-After collecting sales tax from customers, you must remit it to your state or local government and record it in your books.
+After collecting sales tax from customers, remit it to your state or local government and record it in your books.

-Every business owner has money on their mind.
-Without money, you can’t continue to operate your entrepreneurial dream.
+Have money on the mind?
+You’re not alone—every business owner does.
+Without money, you can’t continue to pursue your entrepreneurial dream!
 Naturally, you may want to ask some profit-related questions.

 16. How do I calculate my business’s profit?

 To determine your business’s financial health, you need to know how to calculate profit.
-Use the following formula to find net profit:
+Use the following net profit formula: